MRavimoF/tsPathSample/README.md

-# Test project for TS import path issue
+# TS absolute import paths issue demonstration

+On `subFileB` we use absolute path for import `import {subA} from "suba/subFileA"`.

 It compiles fine
 `npm run build`